cognitedata/reveal/documentation/versioned_docs/version-1.x/migration-guide.md

 - `Cognite3DViewer.addModel` no longer supports options `localPath`, `orthographicCamera` and `onComplete`.
 Point clouds currently don't support `geometryFilter`.
 - Textures are not supported by `@cognite/reveal`.
 Models can be loaded, but textures are not applied to the geometry.
+- `@cognite/reveal` supports several [anti-alias techniques](https://en.wikipedia.org/wiki/Spatial_anti-aliasing) which might improve visual quality at some performance cost.
+To use these new modes, see the `antiAliasingHint`-option provided in the `Cognite3dViewer`-constructor.

 ## Preparing models